Aka-The-Archivist/aka.docs/docs/getting-started/structure.md

 route.

 :::info
-For example, if you have a file named "hello/[id].js" in this folder and you make a GET request to "/hello/params", the system will capture "params" as the value of the "id" parameter and execute the code inside the file with the appropriate parameter value.
+For example, if you have a file named "hello/[id].js" in this folder, and you make a GET,POST,PATCH,DELETE request to " /hello/params", the system will capture "params" as the value of the "id" parameter and execute the code inside the file with the appropriate parameter value.